torstees/MVtest/README.rst

 If no errors are reported, it should be installed and ready to use.

-**Regarding PYTHON 3** I began the process of updating the code to work with both python versions 2 and 3, however, there are some real issues with some library support of version 3 that is discouraging.
-So, until those have been resolved, I have no plans to invest further time toward support for python 3.
+**Regarding PYTHON 2** I have completely switched over to python 3 without trying to remain compatible with Python 2 because the bgen_reader no longer supports 2 and the end of life is only a few months from my writing this.

+As such, if you wish to use python2, you will need to install an older version.

 System Requirements
 +++++++++++++++++++
-Aside from the library dependencies, MVTest's requirements depend largely on the number of SNPs and individuals being analyzed as well as the data format being used.
+Aside from the library dependencies, MVtest's requirements depend largely on the number of SNPs and individuals being analyzed as well as the data format being used.
 In general, GWAS sized datasets will require several gigabytes of memory when using the traditional pedigree format, however, even 10s of